What it is, how it manifests, and how physical therapy can help.

 While complete prevention isn't always possible, understanding your triggers and having a management strategy can significantly reduce the frequency and severity of flare-ups.
 We'll work together to develop a personalized prevention plan based on your specific symptoms and lifestyle factors.

-Mendwell is a Pelvic Health Physical Therapy clinic serving patients in Portland, Lake Oswego, Beaverton, Hillsboro, Tigard, and Tualatin.
+Mendwell is a Pelvic Health Physical Therapy clinic serving patients in Portland, Lake Oswego, Beaverton, Hillsboro, Tigard, Tualatin and West Linn.
 Our team of specialists are passionate about helping patients improve pelvic function, relieve pain, and get back to feeling their best.
 Reach out to learn how we can help.